hsmishra/DjangoUserRegistrationAndPassword/README.md

 How to Add new Users and login password reset through email Installl virtual env. into your systm.
-Extract project and create a new folder for eg. mysite inside mysite dir create a vertual env using this commond vertualenv venv then activate vitual env by using venv\Source\activa then install django 1.11.8 by using  pip install django==1.11.8 intall tweaks by pip install django-widget-tweaks
+Extract project and create a new folder for eg. mysite inside mysite dir create a vertual env using this commond virtualenv venv then activate vitual env by using venv\Source\activa then install django 1.11.8 by using  pip install django==1.11.8 intall tweaks by pip install django-widget-tweaks